freeCodeCamp/guide/src/pages/articles/certificates/add-your-javascript-slot-machine-slots/index.md

 ---
-title: Add Your javaScript Slot Machine Slots
+title: Add Your JavaScript Slot Machine Slots
 ---
 For this part we should notify if they same number is returned three times or return `null` otherwise.